ec-europa/europa-component-library/src/website/src/pages/ec/components/banner/docs/usage.md

 title: Usage
 order: 1
 ---
 Banners are a component that score highly in the visual hierarchy, used to convey a message to the user..
 They typically consist of an image, with heading, additional information and CTA.
 The 4 variants are designed with the user experience and accessibility in mind, controlling for various degrees of image exposure and text-to-image contrast ratio.
-The sizes cover multiple aspect ratios, specifically 3:1 (large), 4:1 (medium) and 5:1 (small).
+The sizes cover multiple aspect ratios, specifically 3:1 (large), 4:1 (medium), 5:1 (small) and 6:1 (extra small).

 ## Do's

-- ensure that the size follows the aspect ratio of 3:1 (large), 4:1 (medium) and 5:1 (small)
+- ensure that the size follows the aspect ratio of 3:1 (large), 4:1 (medium), 5:1 (small) and 6:1 (extra small)
 - ensure that the component is optimised for different devices
 - use and indicate appropriate file formats (jpg, png), if restrictions are applied
 - keep in mind the file size as it may affect page loading time